 1. How do I request a temporary construction/hydrant meter?

 A construction water meter must be requested directly from the Long Beach Water Department front counter at 1800 E. Wardlow Rd., Long Beach, CA 90807.
-For more information, please see our Temporary Service Connections handout.
+For more information, please go here Temporary Service Connections.

 How do I find the water pressure at a site?

 How do I request a new sewer service?